 - Personal data sent over the internet or taken off site must be encrypted.
-Staff will be provided with encrypted school purchased memory sticks and all staff laptops will be encrypted.
+Staff can be provided with encrypted school purchased memory sticks and all staff laptops will be encrypted.
 Under the Data Protection Act the school may be fined £500,000 and individual staff up to £10,000 if school data / information is accessed externally. - Any non-school memory sticks used by staff must be encrypted if they wish to use the device on school machines.
-Data from non-school memory sticks should be transferred to new school provided encrypted memory sticks. - Unapproved software will not be allowed in students' work areas or be attached to an email - Virus protection will be installed and updated regularly. - Files on the school's network will be regularly checked.
-Any inappropriate material will be removed with further actions or sanctions taken as necessary.
+Data from non-school memory sticks should be transferred to new school provided encrypted memory sticks. - The IT support team do not recommend the use of USB devices to store data.
+Date used off site should be stored in OneDrive. - Unapproved software will not be allowed in students' work areas or be attached to an email - Virus protection will be installed and updated regularly. - Files on the school's network will be regularly checked.
+Any inappropriate material will be removed with further actions or sanctions taken, as necessary.